Russell Brand: Writing

 From 2006 until 2009, Brand wrote a column for The Guardian sports section that focused on West Ham United and the England national football team.
 A collection of the columns from 2006 and 2007 was released in 2007 in his book Irons in the Fire.

 Brand's first autobiography, My Booky Wook, was released on 15 November 2007 and received favourable reviews.
 Andrew Anthony from The Observer commented that "Russell Brand's gleeful tale of drugs and debauchery in My Booky Wook puts most other celebrity memoirs to shame".

 Brand signed a £1.8 million two-book deal with HarperCollins in June 2008.
 The first book, Articles of Faith, examined Brand's philosophy and consisted of a collection of his columns from The Guardian that first appeared there in 2007 and 2008.
 The book was published on 16 October 2008, and also includes Brand interviewing Noel Gallagher, James Corden, and David Baddiel about football.
 The second book for HarperCollins, Booky Wook 2: This Time It's Personal, was Brand's second autobiography and was released on 30 September 2010.

 Brand has written articles for The Guardian that offer his perspectives on current events and pop culture, including the deaths of Amy Winehouse and Robin Williams.
-Following the 2011 London riots, Brand wrote a column in which he criticised the government's response to the riots in Summer 2011 as a failure to address the root causes.